rsyslog/liblogging/stdlog/stdlog.rst

 For **stdlog_log()**, **stdlog_vlog()**, **stdlog_log_b()**, and
 **stdlog_vlog_b()**, it depends:

-* if either the library has been initialized with the option *STDLOG_SIGSAFE* or the channel has been opened with it, the call is both thread-safe and signal-safe.
+* if the channel has been opened with the *STDLOG_SIGSAFE* option, the call is both thread-safe and signal-safe.
 * if the library has been initialized by **stdlog_init()** or the channel has been opened by **stdlog_open()**, the call is thread-safe but **not** signal-safe.